 Whip the egg whites in a mixer bowl or metal bowl until they are frothy.
 While whipping, add in the remaining 3 tablespoons of sugar and whip the egg whites just until they hold soft peaks, being careful not to overwhip them.
 Fold in the beaten egg whites into the egg yolk mixture until they are completely combined.

-For the cinnamon-sugar doughnuts: Place the water in the bowl of a mixer.
+For the cinnamon-sugar doughnuts part 1: Place the water in the bowl of a mixer.
 Crumble the yeast into the water; mix and crush the yeast with a spoon to dissolve.
 Add the flour to the bowl and, using the dough hook, mix slowly until the ingredients are thoroughly blended.

 Transfer this sponge to a bowl, cover, and let proof at room temperature for 1 to 2 hours, until it has doubled; or place the bowl in the refrigerator to proof overnight.